nayakmk/nayakmk.github.io/_posts/2023-06-18-blocking-the-main-thread-in-java.md

 ---
 layout: post
-title: Blocking the Main Thread in Java
+title: 'Blocking the Main Thread in Java'
 date: '2023-06-18 16:13:50 +0530'
 Blocking the Main Thread in Java
 ---